9 Ways to Fix “Network Discovery Is Turned off” in Windows 10

 Method 2: Restart the computer

-Certain services are prone to fail and require to be restarted.
+Certain services are prone to fail and require restarting.
 Rebooting your computer will give an initial start for the programs and the functions involved.
 So, the first method to resolve the issue is to perform a system restart and then check to see whether the issue is solved.

-If the method above didn’t solve the issue of network discovery in the Windows 10 or 11 computer then follow these steps for an alternative solution.
+If the method above didn’t solve the issue of network discovery being turned off in Windows 10 or 11 PC, then follow these steps for an alternative solution.

-• Next, search for the “DNS Client service” and ensure that the setting is set to “Automatic” and “Automatic.
+- Next, search for the “DNS Client Properties” service and ensure that the setting is set to “Automatic” and “Automatic.
 Also, make sure that the service is on.

-• In the end, you should look for “SSDP Discovery ” and then click on it.
-Switch your preference into “Automatic” from the drop-down menu and launch the service.
+- In the end, you should look for “SSDP Discovery ” and then click on it.
+Switch your preference to “Automatic” from the drop-down menu and launch the service.

-• Now, Restart your PC To fix the issue, verify that to fix the issue, and check if the “Network Discovery is turned off” issue is fixed in your Windows 10/11 laptop or computer.
+- Now, restart your PC to fix the issue and check if the “Network Discovery is turned off” error is fixed in your Windows 10/11 laptop or computer.

 If you are using other firewall programs, try disabling them to pinpoint the source of the problem.
 Once you have disabled it, restart the PC to see if the issue has gone away.